-ADDRESSING NON-CULPABLE, EXCESSIVE, OR PATTERN ABSENTEEISM
+ADDRESSING NON-CULPABLE (NON-DISCIPLINARY), EXCESSIVE, OR PATTERN ABSENTEEISM

-For employees experiencing non-culpable absenteeism or whose attendance record reaches a level of concern due to excess or pattern absenteeism, the Attendance Support and Assistance Procedure may be applied.
+For employees experiencing non-culpable/innocent absenteeism or whose attendance record reaches a level of concern due to excess absenteeism and yet has legitimate documented reasons for the absences are presumed to be innocent.
+In this case, the Attendance Support and Assistance Procedure may be applied.

 This procedure is not disciplinary.
 It provides clear expectations, a supportive, proactive, and holistic approach, is administered fairly and consistently, provides guidelines for identifying, documenting, and resolving concerns, and identifies resources.